dannye/jed/README.md

 A C++ JPG Encoder/Decoder

-WIP
+jed currently decodes all standard JPGs and outputs them in BMP format.

-jed currently decodes non-subsampled Baseline JPGs and outputs them in BMP format
+Encoder is WIP.